MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 1. The App-V Client performs a Publishing Refresh and discovers a newer version of an App-V Package.

-2. Package entries are added to the appropriate catalog for the new version
+2. Package entries are added to the appropriate catalog for the new version.

     1. User targeted packages: the **UserDeploymentConfiguration.xml** and **UserManifest.xml** are placed on the machine in the user catalog at **appdata\\roaming\\Microsoft\\AppV\\Client\\Catalog\\Packages\\PkgGUID\\VerGUID**.